Spradhan22/Gaussian_distribution/README.md

 # Gaussian Sampler with Scaled Distribution

 This Python script generates samples from a scaled Gaussian distribution within a specified interval and visualizes the distribution through a histogram overlaid with an ideal Gaussian distribution curve.
-It incorporates a custom implementation of the inverse error function (erfinv) for more accurate transformation of uniform samples to Gaussian samples.
+It incorporates a custom the inverse error function (erfinv) for an accurate transformation of uniform samples to Gaussian samples.
+We also plot the ideal gaussian distribution between a and b to verify our histogram.

 ## How to Use